 Liquidity risk represents the risk of the Group not being able to repay its obligations such as the redemption of maturing debt, or to fund committed purchases of loan portfolios.
-The Group implements its liquidity risk management framework in response to changes in market conditions.
-The Group continuously monitors the impact of market events on its liquidity position and pursues a prudent prefunding strategy to help contain the impact of any global financial turmoil on its liquidity.
-Liquidity risk is managed by monitoring the daily inflow and outflow of funds, and by projecting the longer-term inflows and outflows of funds across the full maturity spectrum.
-The Group uses the liquid asset ratio to measure, monitor and manage liquidity risk.
+Liquidity risk is managed by monitoring the daily inflow and outflow of funds, and by projecting the longer-term inflows and outflows of funds across the full maturity spectrum and under different market conditions.